slackhq/foundry/docs/platforms/gradle/dependency-rake.md

 Dependency Rake
 ===============

-Dependency rake is an tool we develop within foundry (SGP) to automatically clean up Gradle build files.
+Dependency rake is an tool we develop within foundry (Foundry) to automatically clean up Gradle build files.

 This tool uses the outputs of
 the [dependency-analysis-gradle-plugin](https://github.com/autonomousapps/dependency-analysis-android-gradle-plugin) (